Skip to content

 11. Ending fire and re-hire

-11.1.1. the employer sought to vary the employee’s contract of employment and the employee did not agree to the variation; or
+11.1.1. the employee did not agree to the change; or

 11.1.2. the employer dismisses the employee in order to employ someone else or to re-engage the employee under a varied contract of employment on substantially the same duties as before.